romamile/introcode/log3_Variations.markdown

 }
 ```

 Last, I've separated our `draw` loop in two subsections, *update* and *draw*.
-It's not necessary, but it's a lovely way to organise your code.
+It's not necessary, but it's a lovely way to organize your code.
 First you update your information, and then you display it.

 ## Variation through time